Mark Clarke (politician): BBC Radio 4

 On 29 November 2015, a special thirteen-minute profile on Clarke was aired on BBC's flagship current affairs radio channel, Radio 4.
 The programme was an exploration of the reasons that resignations were occurring and being sought in some of the highest offices in the Conservative Party and government; it included discussion of the then-recent resignation of the International Development Minister.
 The documentary also contained assertions that Clarke's political activities may well have tipped the balance of the General Election in favour of the Conservatives, but also that he had quickly become "the disappearing man of British politics" owing to the reluctance of his former associates to defend him in the press, concluding that "the former Chairman of Conservative Future now has no Future in the Conservative Party."

 Personal life

-Clarke is married to Sarah, a National Health Service employee, and has two children.
-Prior to his marriage, he was in a relationship with Conservative MP Justine Greening.
+He was in a relationship with Conservative MP Justine Greening.
 In 2015, it was alleged that Clarke had had a long-term affair with India Brummitt, a former Conservative Future executive committee member.
-Clarke denied the accusations.